Originally published on October 8th, 2013

-I guess you want a full-review of this.
-I figured my introduction did a decent enough job that you wouldn’t have to read past the cut line.
+I guess you want a full-review of this; I figured my introduction did a decent enough job that you wouldn’t have to read past the cut line.
 Oh, well.
-The only thing “torturous” in House of Seven Corpses is the acting and story.
-Suffice it to say there’s more scares in The Canterville Ghost, and I’d have applauded Margaret O’Brien showing up to put some life in this dreck.
-The movie takes its basic premise from similar films like The House on Haunted Hill (I reviewed it here) and The Legend of Hell House (which I reviewed here).
+The movie takes its basic premise from similar films like The House on Haunted Hill (1959) and The Legend of Hell House (1973), although the only thing “torturous” in House of Seven Corpses is the acting and story.
+Suffice it to say, there’s more scares in The Canterville Ghost (1944), and I’d have applauded Margaret O’Brien showing up to put some life in this dreck.

-Unfortunately, the actors here are a group of somnambulist masquerading as actors.
+Unfortunately, the people assembled here are a group of somnambulist masquerading as actors.
 John Ireland barks all his lines when he isn’t talking through clenched teeth.
-The one line that stood out was when he’s directing an actress to enter a trance appropriately: “I said you were supposed to be going into a trance, not an orgasm.”
+The one line that stood out is when he’s directing an actress on how to enter a trance appropriately: “I said you were supposed to be going into a trance, not an orgasm.”
 I never needed to hear John Ireland say that.
 Thanks movie!
 The rest of the cast are all faceless bores, with B-movie queen Faith Domergue playing leading lady Gayle Dorian.
 I have a few other pictures with Domergue as the star and hopefully she’s decent in those.

-The problem is that in 89-minutes the movie is wandering around looking for something, anything, to happen!
-The opening recreations of the various murders and stabbings that happened in the house is cool and ends with a rather realistic black mass (for 1974, at least).
-When this all ends up as artifice for the movie, the audience hopes that the real bloodletting is even better.
-You shouldn’t have to beg for footage from this fake horror movie to sate you; it should be on the screen itself!
+The problem is that in 89-minutes the movie wanders around looking for something, anything, to happen!
+The opening recreations of the various murders and stabbings happening in the house is cool, and ends with a rather realistic black mass (for 1974, at least).
+When this all ends up as artifice for the movie, the audience hopes the real bloodletting is even better.
+You shouldn’t have to beg for footage from this fake horror movie to sate you, it should be on the screen itself!